 The current enforcement practices of the DEA are biases based.
 The racially-based culture is so powerful that members of the DEA lack the cognitive abilities to provide adequate and accurate law enforcement practices.
 The race-based culture has created a practice of racial indifference towards African American pharmacists.

 These racial indifference behaviors are found within the DEA are the same ones expressed by a white supremacist.
-Such levels of indifference influence are part of their standard operations and its law enforcement operational practices.
+Such indifference influence is part of their standard operations and law enforcement operational practices.
 This agency cannot and should not be allowed to practice its race base enforcement.

 This agency has gone far enough.
 The current practices are far below the standards of a professional law enforcement agency.